Cook Like Czechs

 Bramboračka – Czech Potato Soup

-This is a recipe for Czech potato soup, which we call "bramboračka" or "bramborová polévka" in the Czech Republic.
-It's a traditional, old-fashioned potato soup loaded with root vegetables, mushrooms, and other healthy ingredients.
+Try this Czech potato soup, known as "bramboračka" or "bramborová polévka" in the Czech Republic.
+It is a hearty, traditional soup packed with root vegetables, mushrooms, and more.

 Servings: 4